 We then descended the east side of the Berkeley Hills and passed by San Pablo Reservoir.
-After which there was a steep ascent of the east-side of the Berkeley Hills to Inspiration Point and then, finally, back down to the Little Farm.
+After which, there was a steep ascent of the east side of the Berkeley Hills to Inspiration Point and then, finally, back down to the Little Farm.

 San Pablo Reservoir.
 The view is looking east.
-Click on the image to see the full-size photo.

 Nike Missile Launching Stations SF-08L and SF-09L

 Another scene of San Pablo Reservoir looking east.
-Click on the image to see the full-size photograph. |

 NOW This is a view of the former location of Nike Missile Launching Stations SF-08L and SF-09L.
-The scene is looking northeast.
-Click on the image to see the full-size photo. |
+The view is looking northeast.

 NOW Nike Missile Radar Station SF-09C was located on the top of this hill.
 The view is looking north.
-Click on the image to see the full-size photograph. |

-Mount Vollmer, at 1,905 feet (535 meters) is shrouded in fog and is not entirely visible.
+Mount Vollmer, at 1,905 feet (535 meters), is shrouded in fog and is not entirely visible.
 The summit of Mount Vollmer was the location of Nike Missile Radar Station SF-08C.
 A segment of Nimitz Way is visible in the lower portion of this image.
-This view is looking south.
-Click on the image to see the full-size photo. |
+This view looks south.

-This graph shows the elevation changes encountered in this ramble.
-Click on the image to see the full-size graph. |
+This graph shows the elevation changes encountered in this ramble

 "A camera is a tool for learning how to see without a camera.”
 Dorothea Lange